 Tigers load up with more college bats on Day 2 of MLB draft

-NEW YORK — The Detroit Tigers took a few more big swings at rebuilding their lineup.
+NEW YORK (AP) — The Detroit Tigers took a few more big swings at rebuilding their lineup.

 And, they hope sooner rather than later.

-After selecting Arizona State slugger Spencer Torkelson to open the Major League Baseball amateur draft Wednesday night, the Tigers used their first four picks Thursday on hitters they envision joining him in Detroit.
+After selecting Arizona State slugger Spencer Torkelson to open the Major League Baseball amateur draft Wednesday night, the Tigers used all five of their picks Thursday on hitters they envision joining him in Detroit.

 Ohio State catcher Dillon Dingler led off the draft’s second day as the No. 38 overall selection.
 The Tigers then took LSU outfielder Danny Cabrera 62nd overall, and Rice shortstop Trei Cruz — son of former big leaguer Jose Cruz Jr. and grandson of Jose Cruz — 11 picks later.